amitshky/pyFlashCard/README.md

 - `N` Next file (if a directory was provided in args)
 - `P` Previous file (if a directory was provided in args)

+The following only words for YAML files:
+- `M` Mark or Unmark a word (marked words are colored yellow)
+- `X` Export marked words (words are exported to a file named `exported.yml` in the root directory (directory where `flashcard.y` is))

 The vocabs list should be in the following format if it is a simple text file (see `lists/` directory for examples):

 ```